 Students admitted to the program receive one year of credit (28 credit hours) for their foreign law degree.
 The remaining 58 credit hours required to earn the JD can be completed in two years.
-In addition to taking the traditional first-year foundational courses, students may pursue concentrations in the following areas of study:

 Download Two-Year JD Application

 NOTE: Although not required for admission, applicants who have already taken the LSAT, or who plan to take the LSAT, may apply through LSAC using the online application.
 If applying online, please select the Transfer Student application.
-Applicants using the LSAC Credential Assembly Service (CAS) may still be required to obtain a detailed (course-by-course) transcript evaluation prior to matriculation.
+Applicants using the LSAC Credential Assembly Service (CAS) may still be required to obtain an official detailed (course-by-course) transcript evaluation prior to matriculation.

 DePaul University College of Law welcomes applications from students who have earned degrees or received diplomas from international institutions.

 International applicants who have earned their degree in any area other than law are required to take the LSAT and register with the LSAC Credential Assembly Service.